Bargsteen/Bargsteen.github.io/posts/giving-claude-eyes.md

 I started in Python, but every data-model change meant updating mirrored Python types, and Claude kept forgetting.
 No guardrails.
-Someone was building [playwright-rs](https://crates.io/crates/playwright-rs) fast: new releases every few days, feature parity one version out.
+Meanwhile, someone was [playwright-rs](https://crates.io/crates/playwright-rs) at agentic speed: new releases every few days, reaching full feature parity with a few weeks.
 It drives the real Playwright server through a Rust client.
 I migrated, and tests now look like this: